 Why are we gonna obsess on diversification so much?
 Why do we wanna maximize the Sharpe ratio of a portfolio?
 Why do we … Why is volatility so gosh darn important when thinking about this in the context of the everyday lives of individuals who have money in long-term savings vehicles for long-term purposes like saving for retirement or funding an education?
 Why is this all so important?
 And that’s what we’re gonna jump into today.

 And today is obviously five golden rings.
 And we’re gonna talk about the five golden rings of financial planning.

-And of-, Branson and his group who create the annual Credit Suisse yearbook put together a study a couple years ago.
-Think it was in the 2017 yearbook where they analyzed the very long-term average returns to equities in U.S. markets.
+And, Brinson and his group who create the annual Credit Suisse yearbook put together a study a couple of years ago.
+I think it was in the 2017 yearbook where they analyzed the very long-term average returns to equities in U.S. markets.
 And ex U.S. stock markets and for global stock markets since 1900, so they had about a hundred and sixteen years of data.